calnet-oss/grails-external-groovy-plugin/README.md

    there's really no other way to hunt down the problem other than by the technique described in the "Debugging Class Unloading Issues" section below.
+ * Consider setting the ScriptRunnerImpl's parent class loader to null if you're not using Grails features within your scripts, or not needing classes from the web application's class loader.

 ## Debugging Class Unloading Issues